ValentinBootz/jira-analysis/README.md

-# Team 1 – Jira Analysis Plugins
+# Team 1 – Jira Analysis Plugin

 This project consists of a Jira Plugin Application containing custom Dashboard Items for the analysis of the project state on Jira.